- Mar 6, 2007

 Nvidia GeForce RTX 3060 Ti

 The latest GPUs from both Nvidia and AMD are impressive.
 Nvidia has a substantial lead in heavy ray tracing applications but AMD is very competitive when it comes to rasterization performance.
-Currently, Nvidia leads in the $400 tier with the RTX 3060 Ti which is a fantastic GPU with better than console RT capabilities.
+Currently, Nvidia leads in the $400 tier with the RTX 3060 Ti which is a fantastic GPU with better than console raster and RT capabilities.
 At the higher end the RTX 3080 and RX 6800 XT offer similar rasterization performance with the 3080 coming ahead at 4K and the 6800 XT ahead at 1080p.
 But in games with heavy RT effects there is a massive advantage for Nvidia GeForce RTX even before DLSS is enabled.
 The RTX GPUs have the ability to use DLSS 2.0 in a handful of games which increases performance with graphics that are arguably on par with native rendering.
 AMD is currently working on a similar feature for their 6000 series GPUs that will become available at a later date.
 AMD GPUs have the ability to use Smart Access Memory a brand of Resizable BAR which is also available on Intel CPUs under a different name and also coming to Nvidia GPUs at a later date.

 Recommended: PCIe 3.0x4 NVMe SSD